opentrainingcamp/CSC645/BigData/README.md

-# BigData, Machine Learning and text mining by exemple Using PySpark (Spark+Python).
+# BigData, Machine Learning and text mining by example Using PySpark (Spark+Python).

+1. General introduction
-1. DataMining and Text mining
+2. DataMining and Text mining
 1. Why Spark for BigData, ML and text mining
 2. Basic knowledge for Text Mining:
     * LSA,